straw-hat-team/adr/src/adrs/5177934677/README.md

   filtering is per entry and applies uniformly across the operation's resulting records.

+Key collisions during propagation resolve as follows:

+- When an operation processes multiple incoming records whose `transient_annotations` conflict on a key, the consumer `MUST` resolve the conflict deterministically.
+Dropping the conflicting key is the safe default; a wrong value is worse than an absent one.
+- When a propagated entry collides with an entry the consumer attaches itself, the consumer's own entry wins: the author of the operation outranks inherited context.
+- Propagation carries unprefixed keys across writer boundaries, where they can collide with another writer's unprefixed keys.
+Callers that need collision-free keys across a chain `SHOULD` use a prefix.

 Propagation terminates where projection begins: resources never expose transient annotations, regardless of how many hops an entry traveled.